Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 12th November: Keila-Joa waterfall is in full flow after recent rains.

-Cloudy but warm November day in Tallinn, 12 November.
+Cloudy but mild November day in Tallinn, 12 November

 12th November: It’s cloudy, but mild — one of those rare “no gloves needed” days.